smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 ```

 ### Subscribe with a Selector
-Once you have subscribed to the button the selector will be called when the button has been selected.
+Once you have subscribed to the button, the selector will be called when the button has been selected.
 If there is an error subscribing to the subscribe button it will be returned in the `error` parameter.

 The selector can be created with zero or up to four parameters in the following order: `SDLButtonName`, `NSError`, `SDLOnButtonPress`, and `SDLOnButtonEvent`.
 If the fourth parameter, `SDLOnButtonEvent` is omitted from the selector, then you will only be notified when a button press occurs.